random-musings/YelpApi/readme.txt

 this application searches yelp for businesses in the San francisco area. markers are place on the google map indicating the location of each business.
-The businesses are shown 10 (or 4 if on mobile) at a time in a list view.
+The businesses are shown in a list view.
+The list view is initially collapsed.
+CLicking on the + icon will expand the list and show the items The + icon will changed to a - icon. clicking on the minus icon will collapse the menu.

 The markers are clickable and display address information as well as link to the reviews that this restaurant has received.

-The user can scroll through the list by clicking on the << and >> buttons at the bottom of the list.
+The user can scroll through the list
-The list can be filtered by
+The list and map markers can be filtered by
 1. typing text into the "filter:" textbox.
 2. clicking of the "coupons" check box.